GOTS what is that?

-If you are looking for new bed linen or bathroom textiles , you have seen "GOTS certified" everywhere on our site in the product descriptions.
+If you are looking for new bedding or bathroom textiles , you will have seen “GOTS certified” everywhere in the product descriptions on our site.
 That green logo with a t-shirt.
 The label is used to indicate organic textiles, especially cotton.
 But what exactly does "GOTS certified" mean?
 Is it better than regular cotton, and if so, is it worth the investment?

-GOTS is the Global Organic Textile Standard - the world 's most important certification for textiles made with organic fibres.
-The organization not only guarantees that a product consists of organically grown or grown materials, but also certifies that each stage of textile processing meets social and environmental criteria.
+GOTS is the G lobal O rganic T extile Standard - the world's most important certification for textiles made with organic fibres.
+The organization not only guarantees that a product consists of organically grown or cultivated materials, but also certifies that each stage of textile processing meets social and environmental criteria.
 GOTS therefore certifies the entire chain.
-Because there are so many links, a chain certification is actually the only way to really be sure that it is organic.
+Because there are so many links, chain certification is actually the only way to really be sure that it is organic.

 Does GOTS really make a difference?

 GOTS is considered the gold standard for organic materials and sustainable production.
-It provides consumers with reliable, easily recognizable textile information and gives brands and stores credibility through independent third-party certification.
+It provides consumers with reliable, easily recognizable information about textiles and gives brands and stores credibility through independent third-party certification.

 How does a product become GOTS certified?

-The first requirement is that the textile must contain a certain amount of organic fibres.
-To carry the standard GOTS label, a piece of clothing or bed linen must be made of at least 70% certified organic fibres.
-If a product is labeled organic, it must contain 95% or more organic fiber.
-All SUITE702 textiles are organic and therefore contain at least 95% organic fibres.
+The first requirement is that the textile must contain a certain amount of organic fibers.
+To carry the standard GOTS label, a garment or bedding must be made from at least 70% certified organic fibers.
+If a product is labeled organic, it must contain 95% or more organic fibers.
+All SUITE702 textiles are organic and therefore contain at least 95% organic fibers.

 Organic fibers are the raw plant materials that are spun into yarns or woven directly into fabrics.
-Fibers with a GOTS certificate meet the international standards for organic farming of the IFOAM, which means that they are grown without GMOs ( Genetically Modified Organisms ), weed killers or synthetic pesticides.
+Fibers with a GOTS certificate meet the international standards for organic farming of the IFOAM, which means that they are grown without GMOs (G enetically Modified Organisms ), herbicides or synthetic pesticides.

 What is the IFOAM?